Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey: Conclusion

 \section{Conclusion}

 In this section, we first summarize the various methods presented and their different advantages and disadvantages.
 Afterwards, we draw a conclusion and give a short outlook on possible future work.

-\textbf{Data augmentation} is easy to implement and highly adaptable towards a variety of transformations.
-Additionally, it can easily be used in combination with other approaches.
-On the downside, it does not provide any mathematical guarantees, augmenting the data with all possible transformations is computationally inefficient, the solution space is not restricted effectively and the equivariance is only learned for the network as a whole, not at each layer.

-\textbf{Restricted filters} provide a provable way to obtain in- or equivariant representations in neural networks and reduce the space of learnable parameters.
-However, the restrictions might be too strict and prevent the network from learning informative representations, especially when the filters are fixed rather than learnable.
+\textbf{Restricting DNN architectures} by using fixed filters such as the \textbf{scattering transformation} provides a provable way to obtain in- or equivariant representations in neural networks and reduce the space of learnable parameters.
+However, those restrictions are often too strict and prevent the network from learning informative representations, especially when all filter coefficients are fixed rather than learnable.

-Enforcing equivariance properties using \textbf{group convolutions} provides a mathematically guaranteed way to incorporate geometrical prior knowledge to DNNs and leads to state-of-the-art results in a variety of tasks benefiting from in- or equivariance properties.
+Enforcing equivariance properties using \textbf{group convolutions} provides a mathematically guaranteed way to incorporate geometrical prior knowledge to DNNs.
+Since the coefficients are still learnable, G-CNNs achieve state-of-the-art results in a variety of tasks benefiting from in- or equivariance properties.
 Up to now, group convolutions are restricted to fairly simple and often finite transformation groups and suffer from a computational overhead.
-Moreover, important symmetries occurring in tasks are not expressible using the concept of groups, e.g. viewpoint changes in images.
+Moreover, important symmetries that occur in many tasks are not expressible using the concept of groups, e.g. viewpoint changes in images.
 Incorporating in- or equivariance to multiple transformation groups at once is also an area which needs further investigation.

-\textbf{Learned Feature Transformations} provide a way to learn invariance from data rather than defining and incorporating it manually.
-Feature transformation layers are easy to include to existing neural network architectures.
-The transformations are learned from data and not restricted to groups.
-Nonetheless, learned feature transformations usually lack mathematical guarantees.
+The concept of achieving guaranteed equivariance via a generalized equivariant operation has further been expanded to \textbf{non-linear equivariant maps} such as self-attention.
+In general, these approaches achieve the same benefit of an increased sample complexity, at the downside of a higher computational complexity.